 Devotionals for Kids: Elementary-Age

-These books make great devotion-time read alouds for kids of all ages, but they were especially suites for my young school age children: from ages six or seven up to ten or so.
+These books make great devotion-time read alouds for kids of all ages, but they were especially suitable for my young school-age children: from ages six or seven up to ten or so.

 My daughter read Heroes of Faith when she was eleven or twelve years old, so it’s definitely suitable for older kids too.